How DHCP server dynamically assigns IP address to a host?

 DHCP is an abbreviation for Dynamic Host Configuration Protocol.
 It is an application layer protocol used by hosts for obtaining network setup information.
-The DHCP is controlled by DHCP server that dynamically distributes network configuration parameters such as IP addresses, subnet mask and gateway address.
+The DHCP is controlled by a DHCP server that dynamically distributes network configuration parameters such as IP addresses, subnet masks, and gateway addresses.

 - Dynamic – Automatically